 - I’m always open for suggestions on how to improve this blog.
 So, don’t hesitate to contact me either through comments on the blog or by sending an email to firstname.lastname@example.org.

-- There is a box on the side bar where you can choose to follow this blog.
+- There is a box below the blog postings where you can choose to follow this blog.
 It’s the best way to stay up to date with this blog.

-- Also, there is another box where you can choose to follow me on twitter.
+- Also, there is another box where you can choose to follow me on Instagram, Twitter, YouTube, and Facebook.

 Thank you for choosing to follow along my journey.
 I sincerely appreciate all of you who choose to read and comment on the blog postings.